iTwin/viewer/packages/modules/desktop-viewer-react/README.md

 ### Props

-- `contextId` - GUID for the context (project, asset, etc.) that contains the iModel that you wish to view
+- `iTwinId` - GUID for the iTwin (project, asset, etc.) that contains the iModel that you wish to view
 - `iModelId` - GUID for the iModel that you wish to view.
-Must be specified with a contextId if a snapshotPath is not provided
+Must be specified with a iTwinId if a snapshotPath is not provided
-- `changeSetId` - optional changeset id to view if combined with the contextId and iModelId props
+- `changeSetId` - optional changeset id to view if combined with the iTwinId and iModelId props
 - `snapshotPath` - path to a local snapshot to load in the viewer.
-If provided, it will take precedence over any contextId/iModelId that may also be provided
+If provided, it will take precedence over any iTwinId/iModelId that may also be provided
 - `theme` - override the default theme
 - `defaultUiConfig` - hide or override default tooling and widgets
   - `contentManipulationTools` - options for the content manipulation section (top left)